Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-08-03 (BR)
+- Improved the Error message readability
+  - Long lines will be split to fit the screen
+  - Removed last line, to be able to display instructions.

 25-07-30 (BR)
 - Partially fixed a crashing bug, when displaying a non-existent "expense adjustment notice".
   - A security has been added to bypass the faulty notice, but the origin of this is still unknown.